geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Who's going to work on making CUDA work on AMD GPUs?

 ##### **Geohot** [[01:06:58](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4018)]
-Making Jack's work on AMD, on NVIDIA GPUs?
+Making JAX's work on AMD, on NVIDIA GPUs?

 ##### **Geohot** [[01:07:02](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4022)]
 Do you think Google is going to put a concerted effort into making their framework work on